Azzam-Alhussain/Smartathon_SDAIA_Theme_1/README.md

 - [The well prepared data for training with YOLOv5 format coordiantes](https://drive.google.com/file/d/1_PF_JeAngh0PlW2gkNDuXfvjm9RMVKRM/view?usp=sharing)
 - [The test data for inference](https://drive.google.com/file/d/1cycWWo6rUMJcIQbHC4m9rQdTLPZRoHN-/view?usp=sharing)

+## Demo Video

+These [videos](https://drive.google.com/file/d/13B_f2DZa0Tq8de_ITXvuT6rXGt0NBuR5/view?usp=sharing) have been captured from real world streets in KSA, and we run our model on them to demonstrate how the model can be implemented in real world.
+Please clink on the videos to watch them

 ## Authors

 Azzam Alhussain